cfalzone/aquent-hugo-cms-demo/site/content/_index.md

 ---
 title: Website by cfalzone
-subtitle: This is a demo
+subtitle: This is a demo I changed
 image: /img/home-jumbotron.jpg
 blurb:
   heading: Why This?